How to Teach Financial Literacy to a Teenager (+ Expense Tracker Printable)

 When your teen turns 18, though, she has the option of investing in DiversyFund.

 With a minimum investment of only $500 and no management fees, DiversyFund makes it possible for you to diversify your portfolio with one of the most proven profitable forms of alternative asset investment: multifamily commercial real estate.
-This is done through the DiversyFund Growth REIT (real estate investment trust).

 4. SET ASIDE MONEY TO GIVE